swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 Marks a synchronous API as being unavailable from asynchronous contexts.
 Direct usage of annotated API from asynchronous contexts will result in a warning from the compiler.

+## `@_unsafeInheritExecutor`

+This `async` function uses the pre-SE-0338 semantics of unsafely inheriting the caller's executor.
+This is an underscored feature because the right way of inheriting an executor is to pass in the required executor and switch to it.
+Unfortunately, there are functions in the standard library which need to inherit their caller's executor but cannot change their ABI because they were not defined as `@_alwaysEmitIntoClient` in the initial release.